-As in prior years these assets are allocated to Wastewater Network Plus in Section 4: Pro forma tables of the APR, Table 2D and 2O and then recharged across price controls using Full Time Equivalent (FTE).
+As in prior years these assets are allocated to wastewater Network Plus in Section 4: Pro forma tables of the APR, Table 2D and 2O and then recharged across price controls using Full Time Equivalent (FTE).

-We have continued with the same approach as 2022/2023 with the assets following the principal use set out in RAG 2.09, with the principal use recharge impact for wholesale reported within the PU OpEx recharge on Table 2A and included within the relevant lines in Table 4D, 4E, 4J and 4K.
+A consistent approach to prior years has been applied in 2024/2025 with the assets following the principal use set out in RAG 2, with the principal use recharge impact for wholesale reported within the PU opex recharge on Table 2A and included within the relevant lines in Table 4D, 4E, 4J and 4K.

-Our Management and General support capital programme expenditure programme was assessed using Principal Use and where applicable expenditure was allocated to Wastewater Network Plus, all other costs continued to be proportionately allocated to the Water and Wastewater programmes in line with the price control units section.
-This seems practical as the alternative would be to capitalise each asset separately and hence, we apportion expenditure using the same approach to ensure consistency.
+Management and General support capital programme expenditure programme was assessed using Principal Use and where applicable expenditure was allocated to wastewater Network Plus, all other costs continued to be proportionately allocated to the water and wastewater programmes in line with the price control units section.
+This is a pragmatic approach compared with the alternative option to capitalise each asset separately.